 At the event, make a short statement thanking them for being in attendance and informing them about how alumni participation is the backbone of the school’s ongoing success.
 This is also a key time to remind them that year end giving is critical to the success of the school and meeting its fundraising goals.
 Have donation forms and an iPad readily available for onsite donations.
 This soft touch will encourage gifts and get your year end donations up in no time, as well as your alumni participation numbers!

 The Episcopal Academy has a longstanding sports tradition that occurs in November.
 All Fall sports, golf, soccer, football, cross country, and water polo, play their rival and the day brings out students, parents, and alumni of all ages.
 Episcopal has a landing page dedicated to the day where alumni are encouraged to attend and it provides all necessary details for the day.

 Image courtesy of The Episcopal Academy

 Including their alumni in this tradition keeps their connection to the school strong and who doesn’t love supporting a winning team?
 This is just one way to engage your alumni base and generate year end gifts.

 With these three tips, your year end giving results are destined to increase.
 Give people a reason to donate and they will.
 Remember to stay true to your school and embrace its traditions and values to effectively fundraise during the holidays.

 If you’re interested in more fundraising tips, email [email protected] to schedule a free 15-minute consultation.

 Julie is a freelance writer and marketing consultant.
 Before becoming a full-time writer, she spent nearly ten years fundraising for non-profits and private schools, where she focused on alumni annual giving.
-She loves sharing her insights and helping schools improve their development efforts in service of fulfilling their missions of improving each child’s life.
+She loves sharing her insights and helping schools improve their advancement efforts in service of fulfilling their missions of improving each child’s life.